 Tanya Maiz holds a Bachelor of Science in Education K-12 and a Master's in Educational Leadership.
 During her ten years of educational work experience, she has participated in roles such as Support Facilitator, Math 6th-12th teacher, ESOL coordinator, and Spanish teacher.
 She has been a part of the American Heritage School faculty for five years as an upper school math teacher and as part of the math curriculum development team as well as a tutor.

-Joseph Judkowitz is a 13-year veteran math teacher currently teaching middle school math at American Heritage School and working with the Middle School Math Competition Team.
+Joseph Judkowitz is a 13-year veteran math teacher currently teaching junior high math at American Heritage School and working with the Junior High Math Competition Team.
 He holds a Master of Science in Educational Leadership and an MBA in Finance as well as a Gifted Endorsement.
 Prior to teaching at American Heritage, he was the Math Instructional Coach at his former school, working with both students and teachers.